Time signatures are available in the main palette sidebar (see Palette for general information on working with palettes in MuseScore).

 MuseScore has the concept of a global time signature and an actual (local) time signature.
 To change the global time signature drag and drop a palette object to a staff.
 The global time signature is used to count beats (as shown in the status line) and is the reference for tempo markings.
 The global time signature is the same for all staves and normally identical to the actual time signature.

-The actual time signature is set in the time signature property dialog and can deviate from the global time signature for every staff (left hand 18/16 in the example).
+The actual time signature is set in the time signature property dialog and can deviate from the global time signature for every staff (upper staff 18/16 in the example).

 The text of the time signature can be set independent of the actual values.